 Orvis Battenkill Reel / Extra Spool

-The Orvis Battenkill reel can be purchased for $98 - $150 dollars.
+The Orvis Battenkill reel can be purchased for $98 – $150 dollars.
 Its simple aesthetically beautiful design is modeled after old classic reels.
 The drag system is very simple.
-The Battenkill reel has a four position click, plus a narrower spool with a greater diameter than that found in most reels.
+The Battenkill reel has a four-position click, plus a narrower spool with a greater diameter than that found in most reels.
 The reel is easily adjustable from left hand to right hand retrieve.
-Light and very durable, the Battenkill reel is made of heavy duty, bar stock aluminum.
-It weighs around 9.5 ounces, which is more than the weight of the Guru or the Okuma Helios, but is not going to impact your fly fishing performance.
+Light and very durable, the Battenkill reel is made of heavy-duty, bar stock aluminum.
+It weighs around 9.5 ounces, which is more than the weight of the Guru or the Okuma Helios but is not going to impact your fly fishing performance.

 Ross Flyrise Fly Reel

 Classified as a large arbor reel, the Ross Flyrise costs just $80.
 Unlike many other reels, the Ross Flyrise is perfect for both fresh and saltwater fly fishing.
-Its drag system features an adjustable disc which enables the angler to turn the drag knob when he catches a really big fish.
+Its drag system features an adjustable disc that enables the angler to turn the drag knob when he catches a really big fish.
 The Ross Flyrise has an aluminum frame, bronze brushings, a stainless steel spindle, and Teflon drag material.
 All reel parts are durable, heat resistant, and self-lubricating.
-The Ross Flyrise is offered with a warranty, but due to its great quality you are sure to use it for at least a decade.
+The Ross Flyrise is offered with a warranty, but due to its great quality, you are sure to use it for at least a decade.